Top 10 Biggest LPG Carriers in The World

 The Flanders Innovation is one of the biggest LPG dual-fuel carriers in the world.
 It was built in 2021 in the Jiangnan Shipyard, China.
 It is owned by Shimanami Shipping SA and operated by Exmar Shipmanagement NV.

-It has a carrying capacity of 88,000 cubic m and is powered by LPG fuel.
-It is said that the Carrier would cut-down operational emissions by 38% compared to International Maritime Organization’s reference lines for the Very Large Gas Carriers.
+It has a carrying capacity of 88,000 cubic meters and is powered by LPG fuel.
+It is said that the Carrier would cut down operational emissions by 38% compared to the International Maritime Organization’s reference lines for the Very Large Gas Carriers.

-World’s leading company, in terms of ownership and operation of VLGC ships, BW LPG Ship fleet comprises multiple ships with a carrying capacity of more than 84,000 cubic m.
+World’s leading company, in terms of ownership and operation of VLGC ships, BW LPG Ship fleet comprises multiple ships with a carrying capacity of 84,615 cubic m.
 It owns the world’s biggest fleet of LPG driven VLGCs and 15 of its ships have an LPG dual-fuel propulsion system that promises the lowest carbon emissions.

 It has a 14,280 Kilowatt DOOSAN-MAN B&W main engine, 3 auxiliary engines and a single fixed propeller.